GoncaloCoutinho/Data-Management-Project/README.md

 ## 2. Uncleaning

-I transformed the data using a pandas dataframe and ran some functions I made to unclean 25% of the dataset.
+I transformed the data using a pandas dataframe and ran functions to unclean 25% of the dataset.

+Each uncleaning function was applied to a column on a 25% sample of the dataframe.
+Afterwards the dataframe was updated with the new values returned by each function.

+Each function used a different sample, guaranteeing that at the very least 25% of the rows in the data have some unclean column.

-Here is an example of a function, this function modifies the title of a sample (25% of the original dataset) to all uppercase:
+Here is an example of a function that modifies the column title to all uppercase, thus affecting the consistency dimension:

 ```python
 def unclean_title(df):